IBM/secure-and-personalize-your-app-using-appid/README.md

     $ cd news-api-service
     $ ibmcloud cf push <your-app-name>

     ## Get your application URL
     $ ibmcloud cf apps

+There are two API endpoints at this application url.

+- Generic News: <application url>/generic-news
+- Personalized News: <application url>/personalized-news

-   Make a note of this News API Service application URL.
-This is needed in below steps.
+Make a note of this application URL and the end points.
+These are needed in below steps.

    #### 3.1.2 Deploy user management service